openstack-archive/fuel-plugin-lma-collector/doc/user/source/configuration.rst

    for StackLight but instead create a dedicated network when configuring your environement.
    This will improve the performance of both OpenStack and StackLight overall and facilitate the access to the Kibana and Grafana analytics.
-   Please refer to the `StackLight Planning Guide <>`_ for further information about that subject.

 6. Deploy your environment following the `instructions
    <http://docs.openstack.org/developer/fuel-docs/userdocs/fuel-user-guide/deploy-environment.html>`__